Biden nominee for top Treasury post under fire for extreme views on energy, Wall Street

-President Biden’s nominee of Saule Omarova for a top Treasury job has rattled several Senate Democrats because she previously said she wants the coal, oil and the gas industry to “go bankrupt.”
+President Biden’s decision to nominate Saule Omarova for a top Treasury job has rattled several Senate Democrats because she previously said she wants the coal, oil and the gas industry to “go bankrupt.”

 Newly surfaced video clips posted to social media show Ms. Omarova giving a seminar speech in which she advocates for putting smaller players in the natural gas, oil and coal industries out of business to “tackle climate change.”